lhao03/lhao03.github.io/content/blog/learning/rust.md

 # 13. FP Features: Iterators and Closures
 - closure: anonymous function that capture their environment
   - can save in a variable or pass as arguments
+- `let` statement means it contains the definition of an anonymous function, but not the resulting value of calling the anonymous function
+- there aren't type annotations in the closure definition
+- closures don't require you to annotate types of the parameters or the return type like `fn` functions do
+- type annotations are required for functions because they're part of an explicit interface exposed to users
+  - important so everyone agrees on what types of values a function uses and returns
+- closures aren't used in exposed interface like this.
 # 14. Cargo and Crates.io

 # 15. Smart Pointers